slacka/WoeUSB/README.md

 This project is a fork of [Congelli501's WinUSB software](http://en.congelli.eu/prog_info_winusb.html), which has not been maintained since 2012, according to the official website.

 ## Installation
-Below are the instructions to install WoeUSB if your Linux distro's packaged version is not available or too old.

-### Packages
+### Prebuilt Packages

-The developers of WoeUSB are not responsible for the packages below as they are maintained by community members.
+Note that prebuilt packages are not necessarily the latest release and we are NOT responsible for the trustworthiness of these packages.
+Regarding any related issues contact its maintainer first.

 #### Official Distribution Packages
 * [Fedora](https://src.fedoraproject.org/rpms/WoeUSB) packages are maintained by mprahl

 #### Third-party Distribution Packages
 * [Arch Linux](https://aur.archlinux.org/packages/woeusb-git/) packages are maintained by darkfm
-* [Ubuntu](https://launchpad.net/%7Enilarimogard/+archive/ubuntu/webupd8) packages are maintained by WebUpd8
+* [Ubuntu](https://launchpad.net/%7Enilarimogard/+archive/ubuntu/webupd8) packages are maintained by [WebUpd8](http://www.webupd8.org/)

 ### Build From Source
+The following are the instructions to install WoeUSB if prebuilt version is not available or too old.

 #### Acquire WoeUSB's Source Code
 Clone WoeUSB's Git repository to your local machine using `git clone https://github.com/slacka/WoeUSB.git`